How to Create Effective Popups For Your Online Store

 In many cases, you want to make sure you can reach out to your previous customers later when you have a sale, some new products, or the like.
 A good way to do this (without a newsletter) is to get them to register to your site.

-Probably the best spot to do this is either the cart or the checkout screen that they look at right before they finish with their purchase.
+Probably the best spot to do this is either the cart or the checkout screen that they look at right before they finish their purchase.

 Set Popup Display Rules so that your modal shows:

-• if Page is equal to Checkout (or whatever you named it) AND
+- if Page is equal to Checkout (or whatever you named it) AND

-• if user is not logged in
+- if the user is not logged in

 How to set up: User is logged | is not equal to | True

-Set Trigger action in Display Options to a few seconds, so your popup won’t become immediately visible.
+in Display Options to a few seconds, so your popup won’t become immediately visible.

 How to set up: seconds after page load | 3